Resources

 The Cybersecurity Maturity Model Certification (CMMC) is a cybersecurity framework for US defense contractors.
 It combines different standards and requirements to measure the cybersecurity maturity of the defense supply chain.

 The Defense Industrial Base (DIB) has long been required to implement adequate measures to protect any sensitive government information it handles on its networks.
-These requirements area always evolving to defend against changing security threats and, in the past 10 years, have grown from general requirements to obligatory compliance with entire frameworks, such the NIST 800-171 specifications when contractors handle controlled unclassified information (CUI) on their networks.
+These requirements are always evolving to defend against changing security threats and, over the past 10 years, have grown from general practices to obligatory compliance with entire frameworks, such as the NIST 800-171 requirements, for when contractors handle controlled unclassified information (CUI) on their networks.

-In January 2020, the US Department of Defense (DoD) released the first version of CMMC framework.
-Over the next five years, those defense contractors in the DoD supply chain who process CUI or federal contracting information (FCI) will be required to obtain CMMC certification to demonstrate their level of cybersecurity maturity for their respective DoD contracts.
+Over the next few years, those defense contractors in the DoD supply chain who process federal contracting information (FCI) or CUI will be required to obtain CMMC certification, in order to demonstrate the appropriate level of cybersecurity maturity for their respective DoD contracts.

-The CMMC is a framework of standards for cybersecurity implementation designed to increase resilience against cyber-attacks throughout the DIB.
-This guide explores the CMMC and the process for certification.
+The CMMC is a framework of controls for cybersecurity implementation, designed to increase resilience against cyber-attacks throughout the DIB.
+This guide explores the CMMC program and the process for certification.

 What is a maturity model?

-A maturity model ensures that the CMMC scales alongside the different organizations and the cybersecurity requirements of the respective contracts.
-The level of CMMC certification needed will differ depending on the type of information processed and the organization’s place in the supply chain.
+A maturity model ensures that the CMMC scales alongside DIB organizations and the cybersecurity requirements of their respective contracts.
+The level of CMMC certification needed will differ depending on the type of information and the organization’s place in the supply chain.
+Factors could include:

 “Familiarize yourself first with what constitutes FCI or CUI and identify where it is processed and stored on your network.”